pixelpawnshop/Satellite-Imagery-Land-Use-Classification/README.md

 This project demonstrates MLOps best practices for satellite imagery land use classification using transfer learning and PyTorch.
-[...existing code...]
 # EuroSAT Land Use Classification

 ## Overview
-This project classifies land use from satellite imagery using deep learning.
-It leverages the EuroSAT dataset and EfficientNetB0 for robust multi-class classification.
-Users can upload images and get predictions via a FastAPI backend and interactive web frontends (HTML/JS).
+This is an interactive web application for classifying land use from satellite imagery using deep learning.
+The app allows users to search for Sentinel-2 satellite images, select regions of interest, and get real-time land use predictions powered by an EfficientNetB0 model trained on the EuroSAT dataset.

 **Goal:** Deploy a public-facing service so users can access and test land use predictions on satellite images.